Centeva/Centeva.DomainModeling/README.md

 Repositories, which will allow you to map your entities to another type and only request the data you need from the database.

-Import the `Centeva.SharedKernel.EFCore.AutoMapper` package, add AutoMapper to your application's services configuration for dependency injection, and derive your Repository classes from `BaseProjectedRepository`.
+Import the `Centeva.DomainModeling.EFCore.AutoMapper` package, add AutoMapper to your application's services configuration for dependency injection, and derive your Repository classes from `BaseProjectedRepository`.
 See the [AutoMapper documentaion](https://docs.automapper.org/en/latest/Dependency-injection.html#asp-net-core)